Board Responsibility & Liability

 - More

-than 93 percent of healthcare organizations experienced a data breach from
+than 93% of healthcare organizations experienced a data breach from

 2017 to 2020.
 (Herjavec